Last updated: 10 Oct 2020 | Reading time: 4.5 minutes | Watching time: 20 seconds

-One of the tools featured on Advance Market Analytics for its huge market cap, the freemium software is available for Windows, macOS, Chromecast and both the mobile OSs.
+One of the tools featured on Advance Market Analytics for its huge market cap, the freemium software is available for Windows, macOS, Chromecast and both mobile OSs.
 The software comes with most of the screen recording tools you need.
-The mobile apps offer syncing with the desktop editor in the paid subscriptions.
+The mobile apps are offered in the paid plan and allow syncing with the desktop editor.

-The tool supports both screen and webcam recording at the same time, and if you are using the free version, then the extension on Chrome is all you need to record.
+The tool supports both screen and webcam recording at the same time, and if you are using the free version, the extension is all you need to record.

-The cost for Team Deluxe plan is $9.5 for a team of 10 members and for it’s $17.5 for Team Premier plan.
+The cost for Team Deluxe plan is $9.5 for a team of 10 members and $17.5 for Team Premier plan.
 The more members are included, the better the savings.
 The video editor tool is available in both, so you will have to download the setup to edit videos.
-The comparison of both the tools is covered in the Screencast-O-Matic vs Loom section 👇.
+The comparison of both the tools is covered in the Screencast-O-Matic vs. Loom section 👇.

 Let’s take a look at all the tools the software offers: